nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources to help individuals effectively convey technical information through various channels, with a focus on presentation techniques.
-This category includes guides and best practices for delivering clear and engaging presentations to both technical and non-technical audiences.
+The Communication Skills category provides resources and guidance on effective communication methods, including verbal and non-verbal techniques to convey technical information clearly.
+This category includes topics such as presentation techniques to help technical professionals articulate complex ideas to various audiences.
 *Subcategories: Presentation Techniques*
 *Items: 1*